sl4m/intro-to-gnu-smalltalk/smalltalk/3_syntax/syntax.md

 * messages with arguments (non\-alphabetic message)
 * `1+2  "# => 3"`

-!SLIDE smbullets incremental
+!SLIDE bullets incremental

 # Keyword

 * messages with one or more arguments
+* always ends in ':'
 * `3 between: 1 and: 5  "# => true"`
-* selector is `at:put:` for the message
+* the selector is `at:put:` for the message above

 !SLIDE bullets